warpXspeed/scalar-relaxation-cosmology/From Crystal to Cosmos.md

 1. **The Matter-Antimatter Asymmetry**
    Detective: Andrei Sakharov (1967)
    Clue: Outlined three conditions (baryon violation, C/CP violation, out-of-equilibrium) needed to explain why matter survived over antimatter.
-   Stuck: Standard Model CP violation is too weak; needs new physics or mechanisms.
+   Stuck: Standard Model CP violation is too weak; needs new physics.
    Substrate closure: The field’s dilatant response has a slight chiral bias in transverse shear under compression — naturally favoring matter-like knots in early quantum butterflies.
 Sakharov’s conditions are satisfied intrinsically, no new particles required.

 2. **The Arrow of Time**
    Detective: Ludwig Boltzmann (late 1800s)
    Clue: Time flows with increasing entropy from a mysterious low-entropy start.
    Stuck: Why was the initial state so ordered?
-(The “past hypothesis” problem.)
    Substrate closure: The arrow is the field’s irreversible relaxation from high strain to low.
 No special initial condition — local disturbances create temporary high-strain pockets that always relax “forward.”

 3. **Quantum Measurement Problem**
    Detective: John von Neumann (1932)
-   Clue: Wavefunction appears to collapse on measurement, but the mechanism is unclear.
+   Clue: Wavefunction appears to collapse on measurement, but mechanism unclear.
    Stuck: Where is the “cut” between quantum and classical?
    Substrate closure: Measurement is interaction with a macroscopic knot — the dilatant field rigidifies the shared disturbance, resolving ambiguity into one coherent mode.
 No mysterious collapse, just the field thickening.